EvdZanden/Dynamic-Models-Group-3/README.md

 **d2** = per capita death rate of the lynxes
 ## Scenarios
 The assignment asked us to change the parameter values for three different scenarios.
-These files can be found in the repo as MATLAB files under the names ScenarioX:
+These files can be found in the repo as MATLAB files under the names Scenario_X:

 **Scenario 1:** The system exhibits stable oscillations with a periodicity of approximately 70 months;